© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hut circles on Bonehill Down is a scheduled monument protected by Historic England under reference 1002619.
 View the official record →

-Hut circles on Bonehill Down is a Bronze Age settlement located in Devon, England.
+Hut circles on Bonehill Down is a Bronze Age settlement site located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002619.

 Hut circles on Bonehill Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002619.